-Small-caps and large-caps are wildly popular among investors, however, mid-cap stocks, such as Treasury Wine Estates Limited (ASX:TWE), with a market capitalization of AU$12.1b, rarely draw their attention from the investing community.
+Small-cap and large-cap companies receive a lot of attention from investors, but mid-cap stocks like Treasury Wine Estates Limited (ASX:TWE), with a market cap of AU$12b, are often out of the spotlight.
 However, history shows that overlooked mid-cap companies have performed better on a risk-adjusted manner than the smaller and larger segment of the market.
-Today we will look at TWE’s financial liquidity and debt levels, which are strong indicators for whether the company can weather economic downturns or fund strategic acquisitions for future growth.
-Remember this is a very top-level look that focuses exclusively on financial health, so I recommend a deeper analysis into TWE here.
+This article will examine TWE’s financial liquidity and debt levels to get an idea of whether the company can deal with cyclical downturns and maintain funds to accommodate strategic spending for future growth.
+Note that this information is centred entirely on financial health and is a top-level understanding, so I encourage you to look further into TWE here.

 Is TWE’s debt level acceptable?